quaderno/quaderno.js/README.md

 ```
 {
-  id: "tok_u5dg20Gra", // String of token identifier,
+  id: "tok_u5dg20Gra", // String, token identifier,
-  card: {...}, // Dictionary of the card used to create the token
+  card: {...}, // Object, the card used to create the token
-  created: 1414143837, // Integer of date token was created
+  created: 1414143837, // Number, date token was created
-  currency: "usd", // String currency that the token was created in
+  currency: "usd", // String, currency that the token was created in
-  livemode: true, // Boolean of whether this token was created with a live or test API key
+  livemode: true, // Boolean, whether this token was created with a live or test API key
-  object: "token", // String identifier of the type of object, always "token"
+  object: "token", // String, identifier of the type of object, always "token"
-  used: false // Boolean of whether this token has been used
+  used: false // Boolean, whether this token has been used
 }
 ```